vagabond-systems/forage-lyft-starter-repo/README.md

 # Starter Repo
-I Successfully refacted the code in the original library using the Abstract factory and Strategy design patterns.
+I refactored the code in the original library using the Abstract factory and Strategy design patterns and implemented sub classes.